Boeing's Starliner spacecraft launching first crew tonight after years of delays: "An absolutely critical milestone"

 The Starliner also is equipped with a fully manual backup system that allows the crew to directly command the ship's thrusters using a joystick-like hand controller, bypassing the spacecraft's flight computers.
 Wilmore and Williams will test that system after departing the station around May 15 to begin the trip back to Earth.

-If the Starliner test flight goes well, NASA managers plan to certify it for routine crew rotation flights, launch one Crew Dragon and one Starliner each year to deliver long-duration crew members to the station for six-month tours of duty.
+If the Starliner test flight goes well, NASA managers expect to certify it for routine crew rotation flights, launching one Crew Dragon and one Starliner each year to deliver long-duration crew members to the station for six-month tours of duty.

 "An absolutely critical milestone"